pr4xx/db-forensic-framework/readme.md

 ### connection:hash

-Generates a similarity hash over a given connection name by serializing all of the tables als column names.
+Generates a similarity hash over a given connection name by serializing all of the tables and column names.
 The resulting hash can be used in the metadata file of a plugin.
 The framework can then guess which plugins are likely to be used for this connection.